 The configuration worksheet for the Cray ALPS service has two settings that must be configured if RUR is used.
-See Update cray_alps Worksheet on page 105.
+See Update cray_alps Worksheet on page 114.

-7.1.30 Update cray_scalable_services Worksheet
+3.5.1.34 Update cray_scalable_services Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area.
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0 worksheet workarea).